 People sensitive to the ingredients present in regular toothpaste often go for herbal toothpaste.

-You should be aware that most herbal toothpaste does not contain fluorides which a dentist highly recommends.
+You should be aware that most herbal toothpaste does not contain fluorides, which a dentist highly recommends.

 2. Sensitive Teeth Toothpaste

-Sensitive teeth toothpaste is one of the different types of toothpaste people with teeth sensitive to cold or hot substances use.
+Sensitive teeth toothpaste is one type of toothpaste for people with sensitive teeth who are exposed to cold or hot substances.

-Furthermore, this type of toothpaste is one of the different types of toothpaste that may not work right away.
+Furthermore, this type of toothpaste is one of the different types that may not work right away.
 If it does not work right away, continue using it.
 It takes a few weeks to experience the benefits.

-3. Smokers Toothpaste
+3. Smoker Toothpaste

-Smokers toothpaste is one of the different types of toothpaste formulated for those who smoke tobacco—this type of toothpaste helps combat staining from frequent smoking.
+Smoker toothpaste is one of the different types of toothpaste formulated for those who smoke tobacco—this type of toothpaste helps combat staining from frequent smoking.

 Furthermore, tobacco stain causes the teeth to become stained with yellowish-brown patches.